 Barrett Naman Barrett Naman visit superlawyers.com> Barrett dedicates his practice to working for victims of injustice and fighting corporate entities that value profits over the health and safety of people.
 His belief that all victims deserve the best and most focused representation drives him to aggressively fight for his clients.
 Born and raised in Beaumont, […]Read More Information

 D. Carl Money has spent his entire legal career fighting on behalf of workers and their families.
 After law school, he worked as a general counsel in the Texas Legislature where he developed and directed legislative agendas that ensured access to justice for individuals wronged by corporate corruption.
-For most of the past fifteen years, […]Read More Information
+For most of the past sixteen years, […]Read More Information

 Prior to graduating from law school, Ryan spent four summers as a law clerk with the Nemeroff Law Firm.
 During that time, he gained valuable practical experience and witnessed first-hand the life changing results that the firm is capable of delivering.
 After graduating from college, he attended law school on a large academic scholarship.
 He […]Read More Information

 Sidney has 25 years of legal experience working in law firms focused on personal injury and toxic tort litigation.
 In practice, Sidney has litigated a vast array of cases involving personal injury, asbestos related diseases, complex business litigation and employment discrimination claims.
 Courage and compassion best describe Sidney’s persona as she is a born fighter […]Read More Information

 When Ellen A. Presby is faced with the life-altering ramifications of personal injury, it is vital to have knowledgeable and dedicated legal representation such as that provided by Ellen.
 With more than three decades of litigation experience, Presby serves as a lead attorney for personal injury, products liability and pharmaceutical cases.
 Attuned to her client’s […]Read More Information